yuwex/scratchcloud/docs/_sources/basic_tutorial.rst.txt

    async def on_message(var: CloudChange):
      print(f'{var.name} changed to {var.value}!')

-These are all the types of scratchcloud built-in events.
+These are all the types of ScratchCloud built-in events.

 The first thing to notice is the decorators, ``@client.event``.
 These client event decorators tell your client object to search for specific names.
 Event functions must use their perscribed names, being ``on_connect``, which is called when the client connects to scratch, ``on_disconnect`` when the client disconnects from scratch, and ``on_message``, when any cloud variable changes in the client's project.